alexharri/website/posts/search-git-commits.md

  1. Look at the diff for a specific file via `show <commit> -- <file>`, or
  2. look at diffs for all files that mention `distDir` via `show <commit> -S <code>`.

-Since we don't know which file to look at, let's look at all of the files.
+Since we don't know which file to look at, let's use the latter option and browse through files mentioning `distDir`.
 After scrolling a bit, this addition to `readme.md` crops up:

 ```
 <@text200>▶</@> <@text400>git show</@> <@commit>9347c8bdd0</@> <@cli-arg>-S</@> <@token.string>"distDir"</@> <@cli-arg>--oneline</@>